Cataract

 The lens of an eye is normally clear.
 If the lens becomes cloudy, the condition is known as a cataract.
 Rarely, cataracts may be present at or shortly after birth.
 These are called congenital cataracts.

 Adult cataracts usually develop with advancing age and may run in families.
 Cataracts are accelerated by environmental factors, such as smoking or exposure to other toxic substances, or they may develop at any time after an eye injury.
-Metabolic diseases such as
+Metabolic diseases such as diabetes also greatly increase the risk for cataracts.
+Certain medications, such as cortisone, can also accelerate cataract formation.

 Congenital cataracts may be inherited.
 The gene for such cataracts is dominant (autosomal dominant inheritance), which means that the defective gene will cause the condition even if only one parent passes it along.
 Approximately 50% of children in such families will be affected.

-rubella, or associated with metabolic disorders such as galactosemia.
+Congenital cataracts can also be caused by infections of the mother during pregnancy such as rubella, or associated with metabolic disorders such as galactosemia.
 Risk factors include inherited metabolic diseases, a family history of cataracts, and maternal viral infection.

 Adult cataracts are generally associated with aging.
 They develop slowly and painlessly with a gradual onset of difficulty with vision.